Subway Series: Erhu Man

 Tuning

-Be sure to listen very carefully to the tone of your samples against the key of the song.
-When you sample a live instrument, there is a good chance its intonation will not be great or that the tonal center of the performance will be “between keys”.
-The tonic of my samples sat between G and G# so I ended up shifting most of my samples down by 10 cents and choosing G minor as the key.
-I would suggest taking a day to step back from it all and listen again later.
+Be sure to listen very carefully to the tone of your samples against the song's key.
+When you sample a live instrument, there is a good chance its intonation will not be excellent or that the tonal center of the performance will be "between keys."
+The tonic of my samples sat between G and G#, so I ended up shifting most of my samples down by 10 cents and choosing G minor as the key.
+I suggest taking a day to step back from it all and listen again later.
 For me, breaks like these often reveal tonality issues.
-If you’re not sure, try using a free tuning plugin from this list by Bedroom Producers Blog.
+If you're unsure, try using a free tuning plugin from this list by Bedroom Producers Blog.

 ~ Static Note